bhontz/Sage/README.md

 **Version History**

-Summary of functionality through 2020-03-19
+Summary of functionality through 2020-03-23

+    + started on a daily study schedule concept - dragging cards of subjects into the prefer order of study for that day in order to make the day's study schedule

     + completed (unformatted) study scheduler detail views